infinitedescent/s-ais/README.md

 <img align="left" style="margin-right: 10px;" src="https://user-images.githubusercontent.com/138324/27362054-5b760816-55e0-11e7-913c-49e4d8206e50.png"/>

-sAIS is a web service for updating the AIS position of a vessel on [MarineTraffic.com](https://www.marinetraffic.com/) with the Satellite tracking data from a [Garmin/DeLorme device](http://info.delorme.com/) when out of range of terrestrial AIS receiving stations.
+sAIS is a web service for updating the AIS position of a vessel on [MarineTraffic.com](https://www.marinetraffic.com/) with the Satellite tracking data from a [Garmin/DeLorme inReach device](https://explore.garmin.com/en-US/inreach/) when out of range of terrestrial AIS receiving stations.
 The service is configured to run every 10 minutes on a free [Heroku](https://www.heroku.com) (see note below) account.
 During that period, if no positional updates occurred from AIS receiving stations, the service will send a [self-report](https://www.marinetraffic.com/en/p/report-your-own-position), which gives ample time for the more frequent AIS receiving stations which typically report every minute.

  > :exclamation: Unfortunately, [Heroku](https://www.heroku.com/) now requires users enter a credit card to 'activate' their accounts for [Account Verfication](https://devcenter.heroku.com/articles/account-verification) purposes.
 While _sAIS_ is designed to run completely free on Heroku, there is NO guaranty.